 “Sorry,” he said shyly.
 Joshua was always confident.
 It was a large part of his carefully crafted persona.
 But he found it impossible to play that role now.
 He felt disoriented and suddenly vulnerable.

 “I’m Marcus.
 First time, huh?”
-The compassion in the man’s eyes was jolting.
-Joshua had just been caught imaging this stranger’s barely concealed assets, something he wouldn’t normally entertain in public.
+The sudden compassion in the man’s eyes was jolting.
+Joshua had just been caught ogling this stranger’s barely concealed assets, something he wouldn’t normally do in plain sight.
 It felt strange to see such a caring expression on the face of such a flamboyant caricature.
 He realized how prejudiced his perception of Marcus was.
 His eyes began to water as he grew angry with himself.

 “Yeah, but I should get going.”
 Joshua tried to keep his voice level, but it cracked as he tried to talk above the noise.
 He quickly turned towards the door but was stopped by a firm hand on his shoulder.
 He looked down and saw Marcus’ long, black painted nails.